SemanticMediaWiki/SemanticCompoundQueries/README.md

 ## Contribution and support

-- Version 0.4.1
-- Yaron Koren
+Original author: Yaron Koren (Version 0.4.1)

 If you want to contribute work to the project please subscribe to the developers mailing list and have a look at the contribution guideline.